 Many states allow a form of substituted service in which the summons can be left with a competent adult at the residence.
 The goal is to give the papers to someone who understands the importance and significance of the papers, so that the party receiving the summons cannot claim they didn’t actually receive it.

 Here’s a note to all the students out there reading this article.
-The papers in question here are not your usual academic assignments that many delegate to EssayHub essay writing help platform.
+The papers in question here are not your usual academic assignments that many delegate to EssayHub or Ultius essay writing help platform.
 These are the legal documents and they should be treated as such.

 What Process Servers Can’t Do?